The 20-Pip Challenge

 What is the 20-Pip Challenge?

-Goal: Hit +20 pips (or your %/dollar target) with clean execution.
-If you break rules or fail, you go back to the previous day.
+Goal: Hit +20 pips or your defined daily target with clean execution.
+If you break the plan, overtrade, or hit your loss cap, the day fails and you go back one step.

 Who is it for?